nelsonw2014/watershed/README.md

 # Getting Started
 * Install watershed
     * You can install watershed for use with the command `python3 setup.py install`
-         * This makes watershed executable from the commandline with **python3 -m watershed** from any location
+         * This makes watershed executable from the commandline with `python3 -m watershed` from any location
     * If you're developing watershed, use `python3 setup.py develop`
          * This only installs dependencies.
-As a result, you must be in the watershed repo directory to run watershed in this case
+As a result, you must be in the repo directory to run watershed
          * We recommend you establish a virtual environment for development
               * `pip3 install virtualenv`
-              * To make a new virtual environment, run `virtualenv <env_name>`
+              * `virtualenv <env_name>`
-              * This creates an environment folder in the directory
-              * To activate the virtual development environment, run `source <env_name>/bin/activate`
+              * `source <env_name>/bin/activate`
-              * Now, run any setup or applications as you would normally
+              * You can now run any setup or applications as you would normally
               * More info on virtualenv can be found [here](https://virtualenv.pypa.io/en/latest/userguide.html)
 * Create a config file
     * Make a copy of `conf/defaults.json` and edit the copy